8 facts on start-up promotion in Germany

 But the fact is: 3S drives is also exactly the type of company for which the Deutsches Gründerförderung is intended.
 Three managing directors, eight employees (note the relationship!), Down-to-earth German coffee beans, crumpled, low-cost loan over 80.000 euros.

 2. Good promotion only in theory

-Accordingly, allowed in the ZEIT-Article also Marc Evers, founding expert of the German Chamber of Industry and Commerce (DIHK), the German funding landscape as unique praise!
+Accordingly, Marc Evers, business start-up expert of the German Chamber of Commerce and Industry (DIHK), can praise the German funding landscape as unique in the ZEIT article!

 But: Nobody denied that there are many so-called start-up programs and subsidies in Germany.
 The Global Entrepreneurship Monitor, a study that annually examines the founding conditions in 42 countries worldwide, shows:

 Although Germany offers a very good public funding infrastructure, there are ample office and commercial space as well as transport and communication facilities, the protection of intellectual property by patents is guaranteed and founders can access numerous consulting offers and suppliers.